TannerYoung13/streaming-05-smart-smoker/README.md

 1. Clone your repo down to your machine.
 1. View / Command Palette - then Python: Select Interpreter
 1. Select your conda environment.
+1. Make sure to import pike or copy the file from a previous module

+## Explanation:
+1. Function offer_rabbitmq_admin_site: Prompts the user to open the RabbitMQ Admin website.
+2. Function send_message: Sends a binary message to the specified RabbitMQ queue.
+The message is packed into a binary format using the struct module.
+3. Function main: Reads the CSV file.
+Skips the header row.
+For each row in the CSV, extracts the timestamp and temperature values.
+If a temperature value is present, it packs the timestamp and temperature into a binary message using struct.pack and sends it to the appropriate queue.